little-book-of/algorithms/books/en-US/book.md

 ### 1. What Is an Algorithm?

-Let's begin at the very heart of computer science.
-Before we dive into code, data, or performance, we need to understand what an algorithm *really is*.
+Let's start at the beginning.
+Before code, data, or performance, we need a clear idea of what an algorithm really is.

 An algorithm is a clear, step-by-step procedure to solve a problem.
 Think of it like a recipe: you have inputs (ingredients), a series of steps (instructions), and an output (the finished dish).

-At its core, an algorithm must be:
+At its core, an algorithm should be:

-- Precise: Every step is well-defined and unambiguous.- Finite: It must finish after a certain number of steps.- Effective: Each step is doable by a machine or human.- Deterministic (usually): Same input, same output.
+- Precise: every step is well defined and unambiguous
+- Finite: it finishes after a limited number of steps
+- Effective: each step is simple enough to carry out
+- Deterministic (usually): the same input gives the same output

-When you write an algorithm, you're describing *how* to get from question to answer, not just *what* the answer is.
+When you write an algorithm, you are describing how to get from question to answer, not just what the answer is.

-#### Example: A Simple Sum
+#### Example: Sum from 1 to (n)

-Suppose you want to find the sum of numbers from 1 to ( n ).
+Suppose you want the sum of the numbers from 1 to (n).

-You could describe it like this:
+Natural language steps

-1. Start with total = 0
+1. Set `total = 0`
-2. For i = 1 to n
+2. For each `i` from `1` to `n`, add `i` to `total`
-   3. Add i to total
-3. Return total
+3. Return `total`

-That's an algorithm!
-It's clear, finite, and mechanical.

-You can express it in pseudocode:
+Pseudocode

 ```text
 Algorithm SumToN(n):